-In 2023, EPCOR's Canadian-based operations issued purchase orders totaling \$596 million CAD with 1,443 active Tier 1 suppliers.
+In 2024, EPCOR's Canadian-based operations issued purchase orders totaling \$809 million CAD with 1,343 active Tier 1 suppliers.
 EPCOR's supply chain consists of the following major spend categories:

-- Construction contractors and trades - Engineering and architectural services - Major equipment including power transformers, switching cubicles, water treatment plant and water distribution equipment - Utility infrastructure products (cable, wire, utility poles, water/sewer pipe, etc.) - Water treatment chemicals - Maintenance, repair, and operations products including electrical hardware, water system parts and materials, tools, consumables, furniture, office equipment and supplies, etc. - Personal protective equipment and apparel - Fleet vehicles and fleet maintenance parts and services - Information technology hardware, software and related services - Professional services including management consultants and contractors and legal, regulatory and tax services
+- 1. Construction contractors and trades - 2.
+Engineering and architectural services - Major equipment including power transformers, switching cubicles, water treatment plant and water distribution equipment - 4.
+Utility infrastructure products (cable, wire, utility poles, water/sewer pipe, etc.) - 5.
+Water treatment chemicals - 6.
+Maintenance, repair, and operations products including electrical hardware, water system parts and materials, tools, consumables, furniture, office equipment and supplies, etc. - 7.
+Personal protective equipment and apparel - 8.
+Fleet vehicles and fleet maintenance parts and services - 9.
+Information technology hardware, software and related services - 10.
+Professional services including management consultants and contractors and legal, regulatory and tax services

-3.0 Summary of the parts of EPCOR's business that carry a risk of forced labour or child labour, and steps EPCOR has taken during the previous financial year to assess and manage the risk
+Summary of the parts of EPCOR's business that carry a risk of forced labour or child labour, and steps EPCOR has taken during the previous financial year to assess and manage the risk

-EPCOR completed the following steps in 2023:
+EPCOR completed the following steps in 2024:

-Step 1: Established governance to address risks of forced labour and child labour
+Step 1: Maintained governance to address risks of forced labour and child labour

-EPCOR formed a Modern Slavery Review Committee (MSRC), including members of EPCOR's Supply Chain and Legal (which includes compliance) teams, for the purpose of preventing and reducing the risk of forced labour and child labour being used within its business and supply chains.
+EPCOR maintained its Modern Slavery Review Committee (MSRC).
+This committee included members of EPCOR's Supply Chain and Legal (which includes compliance) teams, for the purpose of preventing and reducing the risk of forced labour and child labour being used within its business and supply chains.
+In 2024, the MSRC oversaw the development of this report, the steps taken in 2024 to assess and manage modern slavery risks, and the development of EPCOR's 2025 Modern Slavery action plan.